durrantlab/autogrow4/tutorial/TUTORIAL.md

 by a reaction library.
 Every moiety used by the reaction library must have an entry in the Functional group library.

-Functional group library are formatted as such: (From click_chem_functional_groups.json)
+Functional group libraries are formatted as such: (From click_chem_functional_groups.json)

 ```json